 What can you find in this handbook?

-The handbook addresses both academic and external impact, and some of the topics it covers include:
+The handbook provides a lot of useful practical advice that can help you to maximise research impact, both academic and external.
+Some of the topics it covers include:

 - Tracking citations, including new-internet based tracking systems